Sekou2077/Sekou2077/README.md

 🎓 Computer Scientist (M.S. in Computer Science)
 🔐 Interests: Cybersecurity, Algorithms, Machine Learning, Software Development

-This repository serves as my personal portfolio, where I showcase projects and experiments that reflect my technical interests and continuous learning.
+I would like to use this platform to showcase projects and experiments that reflect my technical interests and continuous learning.
 I enjoy understanding systems deeply, improving existing solutions, and building new ones with clarity and purpose.

 ---